All The Mattress Sizes, in One Guide

 A bed, aside from being one of most important pieces in the house, is also one of the largest and most significant furnishings you will own.
 This is why you should always purchase a bed that is the right size for your body and your room—this will definitely make things more comfortable.

-Also, knowing what are the standard sizes of mattresses will help you decipher all those mysterious labels on your bed linen's packaging, like "Extra Long Twin," or "Eastern King."
+Knowing what the standard sizes of mattresses are will help you decipher all those mysterious labels on your bed linen's packaging, like "Extra Long Twin," or "Eastern King."
 This will ensure that you will buy beddings that are a perfect fit.

 So end the guessing game, whip out your measuring tape, and check out the list of mattress sizes below (sizes in text below are indicated in both inches and centimeters):